apache/drill/_docs/sql-reference/data-types/010-supported-data-types.md

 * Array
 * Map

 In this release of Drill, you cannot reference a composite type by name in a query, but Drill supports array values coming from data sources.
-For example, you can use the index syntax to query data and get the value of an array element.
+For example, you can use the index syntax to query data and get the value of an array element:

 `a[1]`

+You can refer to the value for a key in a map using this syntax:

+`m['k']`

 Drill uses [map and array data types]({{ site.baseurl }}/docs/handling-different-data-types/#handling-json-and-parquet-data) internally for reading complex and nested data structures from data sources such as JSON.
 You can cast data in a map or array of data to return a value from the structure, as shown in [“Create a view on a MapR-DB table”] ({{ site.baseurl }}/docs/lesson-2-run-queries-with-ansi-sql/#create-a-view-on-a-mapr-db-table). [“Query Complex Data”]({{ site.baseurl }}/docs/querying-complex-data-introduction) shows how to access nested arrays.

-For more information about using array and map types, see the sections, [KVGEN]({{site.baseurl}}/docs/kvgen/), and [FLATTEN]({{site.baseurl}}/docs/flatten/).
+For more information about using array and map types, see the sections, ["KVGEN"]({{site.baseurl}}/docs/kvgen/) and ["FLATTEN"]({{site.baseurl}}/docs/flatten/).

 ## Casting and Converting Data Types